 In addition to the ingredients above, you’ll need a stock pot to poach the chicken and a large pot to cook the stew.

-- Peel and cut one onion into quarters, cut the celery and carrot into 1 inch chunks, slice 6 rounds of ginger, and collect 6 stems of fresh parsley.
+- Peel and cut yellow onion into quarters, cut the celery and carrot into 1 inch chunks, slice 6 rounds of ginger, and collect 6 stems of fresh parsley.

-- Wash and clean the chicken, put in a stock pot and cover with water by 2 inches, or about 10 cups of water.
+- Put the chicken in a stock pot and cover with water by 2 inches, or about 10 cups of water.
 Add the onion, celery, carrot and salt, bring to a boil, and simmer partially covered until chicken is cooked, about 50 minutes total.
 Set chicken aside to let cool, strain and save chicken stock.

 - Shred the chicken into long thin strands, discard the skin and bone.

-- Dice a yellow onion, mince the garlic, chop the parsley, and grind the walnuts using a mortar and pestle.
+- Dice the red onions, mince the garlic, chop the parsley, and grind the walnuts using a mortar and pestle.

 - Prepare the sofrito by sautéing the onion and garlic with the canola oil in a pot over medium to high heat.
 Cook until onion is translucent.